-Another teen’s parents specifically told her she could not have a page on Facebook or Myspace.
+Another teen’s parents specifically told her she could not have an account on social media.
 Over time, her parents suspected she had an account.
 After being confronted, she confessed, but felt justified in her actions because “everyone else is doing it.”

 Some would say this is typical behavior for teens and just part of growing up.
 But in a world with so much uncertainty, how much room should parents give their children?